-- adequate off-street vehicle, motorcycle and bicycle parking; - adequate fire protection measures; - adequate proof of sewage disposal capability - adequate potable water supply and water conservation measures;
+- adequate off-street vehicle, motorcycle and bicycle parking; - adequate fire protection measures; - adequate proof of sewage disposal capability; - adequate potable water supply and water conservation measures;

-- a plan showing: - location and size of all buildings, - the extent of the clearing of the area proposed to be zoned, - that rural character is retained: setbacks of buildings, structures, parking, septic fields, sewage, sink waste or any other waste disposal system from lot lines, - road rights of way, - proposed and existing screening, - o location of outhouse/toilet facilities for public use, if appropriate, - o locations planned for sources of power generation, - location of waste disposal specifying provisions for organic, inorganic and toxic wastes, - o high tide marks, lakes, watercourses, springs, swamps or sources of potable water, - how the rural character, scale, and density of development is in keeping with the character of the surrounding properties; - identify measures to reduce noise levels; - planned hours and days of operation (in particular any noise-making sources, e.g. cars, generators, machinery); - consideration of effect on island and neighbourhood services, ferry, phone, water sources, roads and traffic noise, and visual impact; and - be compatible with objectives of this Bylaw.
+- a plan showing: - location and size of all buildings; - the extent of the clearing of the area proposed to be zoned; - that rural character is retained: setbacks of buildings, structures, parking, septic fields, sewage, sink waste or any other waste disposal system from lot lines; - road rights of way; - proposed and existing screening; - o location of outhouse/toilet facilities for public use, if appropriate; - o locations planned for sources of power generation; - location of waste disposal specifying provisions for organic, inorganic and toxic wastes; - o high tide marks, lakes, watercourses, springs, swamps or sources of potable water; - A narrative document describing: - how the rural character, scale, and density of development is in keeping with the character of the surrounding properties; - measures to reduce noise levels; - o planned hours and days of operation (in particular any noise-making sources, e.g. cars, generators, machinery); - o consideration of effect on island and neighbourhood services, ferry, phone, water sources, roads and traffic noise, and visual impact; and - o how the proposal is compatible with objectives of this Bylaw.